bambora/na-android-checkout/README.md

 | tokenRequestTimeoutInSeconds  | maximum time to wait during the token request |

 ##### Optional Theme Resource
-To set custom colors for the payment form you will need to add ***res/values/themes.xml*** to your project and pass in the resource id to the payment form.
+To set custom colors you will need to add ***res/values/themes.xml*** to your project and pass in the resource id to Checkout.

 ***Example:***
 ```